akirilov/serverbot/README.md

 **Q: Why would you do this?**

-A: So I can give my friends the ability to start/stop my server and invite new people without givng them accounts on my server and teaching them how to use linux
+A: So I can give my friends the ability to start/stop my minecraftr server and invite new people without giving them accounts on my linux server and teaching them how to use it

 **Q: Something doesn't work!**